Violating Parenting Plans in Florida

 Interfering with Timesharing in Florida

 Sharing time with your children is rarely easy for either parent and it can be extremely stressful.
 Parents must try to put the children first but sadly for some parents, they do not.
 When a parent is intentionally late, doesn’t show up or withholds a child from the other parent, it is damaging to the children.
 This may also inconvenience the parent who is arranging their schedule around the timesharing plan.
 Further, child support is calculated based on the number of overnight visits, so if you have a parent who is not showing up regularly, this may have an effect on the child support you receive.
 If you are intentionally withholding “visitation” from your ex, you could be held in contempt of court even if you believe you are justified to do so.
-You can be arrested for interfering with timesharing or custody orders.
+You can be arrested for interfering with timesharing or child custody orders.
 Complying with your current order which includes the parenting plan is always the correct choice.

 If Your Ex is Violating a Timesharing Plan